mukutchowdhury/Food-Finder/README.md

 - **Data Validation and Sanitization**: Implement input validation and data sanitization to prevent security vulnerabilities like SQL injection and cross-site scripting (XSS).
 Validate and sanitize user-generated content like reviews and the user's information that they put when creating an account.
 Ensure users do not put invalid emails or passwords to prevent spam and protect accounts.
 - **Error Handling**: Implement robust error handling to gracefully handle unexpected errors and provide meaningful error messages to users.
 Set up logging to track application events and monitor system health.
 - **Data Security**: Continuously monitor and update security measures to protect user data and payment information.
 Implement encryption for sensitive data and comply with data protection regulations.
+- **Automated Processes and Testing**: Utilize GitHub actions for CI/CD (Continuous Integration / Continuous Deployment/Delivery) to ensure that the application is stable and ready to deploy or deliver continously for stakeholders and users needing new features.
+Automated testing with a TDD approach to speed up development and ensure functionality in an Agile setting.
+Implement continuous updating of Food Finder's data through automation saving engineering hours and manual errors.